 Policy: The Board of Directors authorizes modifications to this fiscal policy.
-A Finance Committee has been approved to oversee fiscal matters and make decisions when the full Board is unavailable [DT3] and consists of the Treasurer (Board of Director member elected by the full Board), Executive Director, Office Manager, and Accountant.
+A Finance Committee has been approved to oversee fiscal matters and also to make decisions requiring a response before the next Board meeting.
+The Committee consists of the Treasurer (Board of Director member elected by the full Board), Executive Director, Program Manager, Office Manager, and Accountant.
 The Executive Director, or designee, and Office Manager oversee the day-to-day fiscal management.
 Office Manager, Accountant, and Office Assistant perform the day-to-day fiscal duties as outlined in this policy.
 The Executive Director and Program Manager have the authority to approve expenses in accordance with the budget.

-- Procedure A: Modifications to this fiscal policy are developed by staff who are members of the Finance Committee.
+- Procedure A: Modifications to this fiscal policy are developed by staff members that participate in the Finance Committee.
 Suggested changes are reviewed and may be modified by the full Finance Committee before being presented to the Council Board of Directors for review and approval by formal vote.
 The fiscal policy will be reviewed a minimum of once every three years, though updates may be suggested as often as needed. - Procedure B: Budgets are developed by the Office Assistant, Office Manager, and/or Accountant in coordination with the Executive Director and Program Manager.
 Budgets and amendments are approved by the Board of Directors.